julianoterres/marvel-app-swift-mvp-architecture/README.md

 ## Screenshots

-You can check some of the app images by accessing the Screenshots folder
+If you want see the screenshots of the aap, they was saved in the screenshots folder, in the respective language folder.